Warbo/chriswarbo-net/unfinished/procedural/cantor.md

                 in Shape 2 0 g
 ```

-We can draw a finite section of it by mapping over the finite `Range`{.haskell} of our image:
+Obviously we can't draw the whole pattern, but we can draw a small section:

 ```{.haskell pipe="./code"}
 drawBoard x y = sPred checkerboard [x, y]